top of page

 X-Men Season 1

-Tied for most iconic comics cartoon.
-Perfectly adapts characters & arcs to the format without pandering much to kids.
-Season 1 rushes to intro most of the classic villains as the team works to free Beast from prison.
-Best theme ever.
+This competes for the most iconic comic book cartoon.
+It perfectly adapts characters and arcs without pandering much to kids.
+Season one rushes to introduce most of the classic villains as the team works to free Beast from prison.
+It has the best theme song ever.

 Premiere: Oct 31, 1992